-Numerous ruins of ancient villages are still found in the lush valleys, testimony of the thriving communities that once lived on the islands.
+Numerous ruins of ancient villages are found in the lush valleys, testimony of the thriving communities that once lived on the islands.
 These communities were decimated by various diseases brought by the early visitors and by the forceful abduction of men to work on plantations.
-Currently scarcely populated, only six of the twelve islands are inhabited.
+Scarcely populated, only six of the twelve islands are currently inhabited.

 The distinctive marquesan language accompanies the rhythmic Haka dances with beautiful songs.
 Emotionally charged, these songs and dances combine the feminine grace with the male strength to tell fascination stories (the warrior song, the bird song, etc.).
 Whilst on the islands we witnessed numerous such performances.
 The islanders take part in a great number.
-Whilst performing (singing and dancing) it seemed like their spirits are transported by a supernatural energy that takes them to a higher dimension of existence…
+Whilst performing, it seemed like their spirits are transported by a supernatural energy that takes them to a higher dimension of existence…

 In the Polynesian culture there seem to be a fully accepted and integrated third sex, Rae-Rae.
 These are born male that live more comfortably in the skin of a female and are fully accepted in the society as such.
 They marry and have children.
 Very accommodating and the perfect hosts, they tend to be employed in the Hospitality Industry in luxurious resorts in Tahiti and Bora Bora.

-Our time on the islands was spent recovering, exploring, partying and looking after Mehalah.
+We took our time in the fabulous Marquises.
+The two months on the islands were spent recovering, exploring, partying and looking after Mehalah.

-We visited five islands and we really loved Nuku Hiva – the place of our landfall and the setting of Melville’s book ‘Typee’.
+We really loved Nuku Hiva – the place of our landfall and the setting of Melville’s book ‘Typee’.
 We celebrated our 1 year cruisingversary at Pearl Lodge accompanied by the powerful Haka rhythms and dances.
 These beautifully combine the opposing male and female energies to tell symbolistic stories of war and peace.

 The manhood is not only artistically expressed.
 On numerous occasions we crossed men on horses equipped with hunting gear and some with fully tattoo-ed faces/bodies.
 These encounters would always create a strong impression on us.
 The usual targets that roam the rugged lands in great abundance are boars, goats, wild horses and even jungle-fowls.

 We visited archeological sites (Tohuas) set on plateaus among luxuriant vegetation and majestic ancient trees.
 We saw for the first time the omnipresent tikis – stone statues with religious meaning.
-We sailed to scenic bays set in verdant surroundings and walked by rushing brooks alongside dramatic precipices adorned with a thousand fragrant plants to reach boisterous waterfalls and swim in the beautiful lagoons.
+We sailed to scenic bays set in verdant surroundings.
+We walked by rushing brooks alongside dramatic precipices adorned with a thousand fragrant plants to reach boisterous waterfalls.
+We swam in the beautiful ice cold lagoons.
 We enjoyed the locals hospitality and made new friends among locals and cruisers.

 We moved onto Ua Pou, a really wild place, with its dramatic background formed by huge inverted stalactites like rock formations looming out of the clouds.
-More waterfalls, wild locals and a German chocolatier inhabiting his own bit of paradise on top of a mountain among cafe, cocoa and fantastically scented fruit trees by a swimming pool.
+More waterfalls, wild locals and a German chocolatier inhabiting his own bit of paradise on top of a mountain among cafe, cocoa and fantastically scented fruit trees.

-After a 24 hours unpleasant passage against the wind we reached Tahuata for crystal clear waters populated by colourful fish, huge manta rays and a pbig dolphin pod in training duty of the playful baby dolphins.
-Each morning they were doing their practice in the anchorage before adventuring out of the bay for a while and returning on satisfactorily completion of the practice.
+After a 24 hours unpleasant passage against the wind we reached Tahuata for crystal clear waters populated by colourful fish, huge manta rays and a big dolphin pod in training duty of the playful baby dolphins.
+Each morning they would practice in the anchorage before adventuring out of the bay for a while and returning on satisfactorily completion of their daily training routine.

 The stop in Tahuata was followed by a short sail to Atouna in Hiva Oa for more walks to ravishingly places.
-We walked up a steep hill leaving the village behind to reach the graveyard where both the Belgian singer Jaques Brel and the French painter Gauguin are buried in green surroundings overlooking the bay.
+We climbed a steep hill leaving the village behind to reach the graveyard where Belgian singer Jaques Brel and French painter Gauguin are resting in green surroundings overlooking the bay.

 We left the best for last.
-As I am writing these lines we are in what is rightfully quoted as one of the most beautiful anchorages in the world – the Virgins’ Bay or Hanavave in Marquesan.
-A regular target for the National Geographic’s reporters, this gorgeous bay is our last stop ahead of the five day passage to Tuamotus (The Dangerous Archipelago in Polynesian).
-We are anchored of a tiny beach hugged by an agglomeration of circular precipices covered in the most beautiful foliage that is inhabited by chirping birds and grazing wild goats, and in a walking distance to Hanavave village.
+As I am writing these lines we are in what is rightfully quoted as one of the most beautiful anchorages in the world – the Virgins’ Bay or Hanavave Bay in Marquesan.
+A regular target for the National Geographic’s reporters, the gorgeous bay of Hanavave, French Polynesia is our last stop in the fabulous Marquises, ahead of the five day passage to The Tuamotus (The Dangerous Archipelago in Polynesian).
+We are anchored of a tiny beach hugged by an agglomeration of circular precipices covered in the most beautiful foliage inhabited by chirping birds and grazing wild goats.
+The spectacular setting is in a walking distance to Hanavave village.

 We enjoyed again the incredible kindness of the local people.
-We assisted to the process of making tapa (a handmade painting of local motives on a sheet obtained from tree roots bark tapped until it is flat and left to dry) – a Marquesan custom that survived only on this island.
+We witnessed tapa making.
+The tapa is a handmade painting of local motives on a sheet obtained from tree roots bark tapped until it is flat and left to dry – a Marquesan tradition that unfortunately survived only on this island.

 We were invited to join the Saturday football match.
-Initially we declined as football would be the last thing we want to see on this trip.
-On reflection, we realised that this could be interesting.
-And it was.
+Initially we declined as football would be the last thing we want to see on our adventure.
+On reflection, we realised that it could be an interesting experience.
+It was!